-In stride with the global shift towards sustainable solutions, DIGITAL EXPERIENCE ADNOC Distribution has not only embraced electric vehicles ADNOC Distribution's loyalty program, with over 1.9 million (EVs) but has become a trailblazer, with more than 50 superfast members (+22% vs. 2022) and over 100 partners providing EV charging points installed across its network and providing discounts and deals through the ADNOC Distribution app, enhanced customer experience with a wide range of NFR continues to set the benchmark for excellence.
-In 2023, offerings for the EV customers.
-ADNOC Distribution plans the Company transformed its Rewards program to offer a to become the market leading provider in EV charging significantly enhanced value proposition to its esteemed infrastructure in the UAE and agreed with TAQA to work members.
-ADNOC Distribution improved the generosity of the together to establish a mobility joint venture, to build and program and introduced SILVER, GOLD, and PLATINUM loyalty operate EV infrastructure in Abu Dhabi and the wider UAE.
-Tiers to segment and recognize its high-value members Moreover, launching H2GO, the region's first high-speed with a touch of exclusivity, offering bonus Rewards points, hydrogen refueling station, signals a commitment to pioneering discounted and complimentary treats such as coffee, car technologies shaping sustainable mobility solutions' future. washes, and lubricant products.
-As part of the loyalty program, At ADNOC Distribution, the journey goes beyond fueling; it's the Company offers customer promotions in-store, and a range about providing energy for life's journey - and crafting moments of initiatives that include linking ADNOC Rewards across service that resonate with our customers is key to this vision.
+In stride with the global shift towards sustainable solutions, ADNOC Distribution has not only embraced electric vehicles (EVs) but has become a trailblazer, with more than 50 superfast EV charging points installed across its network and providing enhanced customer experience with a wide range of NFR offerings for the EV customers.
+ADNOC Distribution plans to become the market leading provider in EV charging infrastructure in the UAE and agreed with TAQA to work together to establish a mobility joint venture, to build and operate EV infrastructure in Abu Dhabi and the wider UAE.
+Moreover, launching H2GO, the region's first high-speed hydrogen refueling station, signals a commitment to pioneering technologies shaping sustainable mobility solutions' future.
+At ADNOC Distribution, the journey goes beyond fueling; it's about providing energy for life's journey - and crafting moments that resonate with our customers is key to this vision.